FastReports/FastReport-Cloud-Java/docs/DataSourcesApi.md

 ## dataSourcesGetAvailableDataSources

-> DataSourcesVM dataSourcesGetAvailableDataSources(subscriptionId, skip, take)
+> DataSourcesVM dataSourcesGetAvailableDataSources(subscriptionId, skip, take, orderBy, desc)

-Returns all of the data sources, that current user have permission for in a subscription  if subscription id is null, returns all data sources, that current user have permission for
+Returns all of the data sources, that current user have permission for in a subscription &lt;br /&gt;  The method will return minimal infomration about the datasources: &lt;br /&gt;  id, name, editedTime, status.

 ### Example